-An Iraq war veteran was facing murder charges Monday for allegedly gunning down two men, one of whom was a former Navy SEAL sniper whose exploits in the same conflict were detailed in a best-selling book.
+An Iraq war veteran believed to be suffering from post-traumatic stress disorder has been charged with killing a former Navy SEAL whose exploits in the same conflict were detailed in a best-selling book.

-Chris Kyle, who wrote "American Sniper: The Autobiography of the Most Lethal Sniper in U.S. Military History," and his friend Chad Littlefield were shot dead at a firing range in Glen Rose, Texas on Saturday, authorities said.
+Chris Kyle, who wrote "American Sniper: The Autobiography of the Most Lethal Sniper in U.S. Military History," and a second man were shot dead at a firing range in Glen Rose, Texas on Saturday.

 "We lost two American heroes," Upshaw told reporters, noting that the weapon thought to have been used in the incident, a semi-automatic handgun, had been found at Routh's home.

-Kyle's death had earlier been confirmed by FITCO Cares, a support group he helped start which worked with returning soldiers who had PTSD.
+Kyle's death had earlier been confirmed by FITCO Cares, the group he helped start which worked with returning soldiers who had PTSD.

 "My heart is breaking," said FITCO's director, Travis Cox, noting that the former sniper leaves a wife and two children.